 Most of the current actions are being done on a state-by-state basis where the average state gas tax is about 39 cents per gallon.

-No federal exemptions have yet been passed for gas taxes, which would be worth around 18 cents per gallon (or 24 cents for diesel).
+President Biden has recently indicated he is supported of a temporary federal gas tax exemption, which would be worth around 18 cents per gallon (or 24 cents for diesel) based on current federal gas tax rates.

 The rebate, however, would only be sent to households living in areas where the average price of the gallon is above $4.00.